wnma3mz/tLLM/README_EN.md

 Q: Mac Mini M4 (16G) + M3 Pro (18G) 这一列速度为什么慢？

-A：理想情况下会等于 Mac Mini M4 (16G) (Server+Client)，但由于需要进行通信，通信开销占了主要部分，其中主要是延迟问题导致每个 token 生成都需要花费一定时间，哪怕在局域网内。
+A: In an ideal scenario, it would be equivalent to a Mac Mini M4 (16G) (Server+Client), but due to the need for communication, the communication overhead accounts for a significant portion of the total cost.
+The main issue is that each token generation requires a certain amount of time, even within a local network.